-The Department of Art and Design offers areas of concentration in the studio disciplines (Painting, Printmaking, Sculpture, Industrial Design, Visual Communication Design) as well as in the History of Art and Design.
+The Department of Art and Design offers areas of concentration in the studio disciplines (Painting, Printmaking, Sculpture, Industrial Design, Visual Communication Design) as well as in the History of Art, Design, and Visual Culture.
 The program allows for concentration in any of these areas, as well as for different combinations of them.
 For information relating to courses in Art and Design, consult §201.
-The Department of Art and Design also offers a BDesign (§42.6), a BFA degree (§42.7) and a BA Honors in Art History (§43.2.1), in addition to graduate programs.
+The Department of Art and Design also offers a BDesign (§42.6), a BFA degree (§42.7) and a BA Honors in History of Art, Design, and Visual Culture (§43.2.1), in addition to graduate programs.

-A major in Art and Design requires a minimum of ± 30 to a maximum of ± 48 at the senior level, of which at least ± 6 must be at the 400-level.
+A major in Art and Design requires a minimum of \star 30 to a maximum of \star 48 at the senior level, of which at least \star 6 must be at the 400-level.

-A minor in Art and Design requires a minimum of $\bigstar12$ to a maximum of $\bigstar42$ at the senior level, of which at least $\bigstar6$ must be at the 300- or 400-level.
+A minor in Art and Design requires a minimum of $\bigstar12$ to a maximum of $\bigstar42$ at the senior level, of which at least $\bigstar6$ must be at the 300- or 400-